omerbyrk/add_to_cart_animation/README.md

 add_to_cart_animation: ^0.0.3
 ```

-And check the example to solve how it works.
+And check the example code to solve how it works.

 ```
 import 'package:add_to_cart_animation/add_to_cart_animation.dart';